Mathematics with large language models as provers and verifiers: Introduction

 A smaller contribution is the minimization of the human interaction, which is limited to verifying the conformance of premises and conclusion between the formal and the natural language versions of the proof of interest.
 This is enough to guarantee correctness of the formal version of the proof (Sect.~\ref{s:correctness}) despite the possibility of hallucinations (Sect.~\ref{s:hallucinations}), under the assumption that the human does not make any mistakes.

 A more subtle contribution, which may not sound new to LLM experts but may surprise traditional computer scientists, is the idea that ``programming with an LLM'' involves rhetorical skills in giving natural language instructions to LLM-based agents to tell them how to behave.
 Much like the grammarians of the late middle ages who fought over the vocative of \textit{ego}, LLM programmers often resort to various imperative forms ``to be'': we tell our LLM agents ``you are a meticulous researcher'', ``be cautious'', ``be concise'', and even ``you are a senior research assistant who is finding advanced sources in the literature to tackle an open problem''.
 These \textit{prompts} are passed to LLM instances to prepare them for their work and define their output (see Sect.~\ref{s:prompts}).
-The new field of \textit{computational pragmatics} is arising from such needs \cite{llm_behavior,llm_prompt,llm_prompt_eng}.
+The new field of \textit{computational pragmatics} is arising from such needs \cite{llm_behavior,llm_prompt,llm_prompt_eng}, but most of the literature takes ``prompt engineering'' to mean different data structures (sequences, trees, tables) containing inter-dependent prompts and corresponding answers, all of which are used to provide additional training to the LLM at hand.
+The prompts we use in our paper are of the ``zero-shot'' type with no additional training \cite{liZeroPrompt,anamZeroPrompt}.